Business Idea

 This is where UV lasers truly stand out.

-Unlike diode or CO₂ lasers, a UV laser can engrave thin paper or dried leaves without burning holes, thanks to its low-heat characteristics.
+Unlike diode or CO₂ lasers, a UV laser can cut and engrave thin paper or dried leaves without burning holes, thanks to its low-heat characteristics.

 This opens the door to ultra-delicate artistic engraving.